First Nations - Land Rights and Environmentalism in British Columbia

 top of page

-In his 1825 journal, Scottish botanist David Douglas described an Indian burying ground on his trip to Fort Colville as "one of the most curious spectacles I have seen in the country ... .
+In his 1825 journal, Scottish botanist David Douglas described an Indian burying ground on his trip to Fort Colville as "one of the most curious spectacles I have seen in the country. . .
 The body is placed in the grave in a sitting position, with the knees touching the chin and the arms folded across the chest.
 It is very difficult to get any information on this point, for nothing seems to hurt their [the Indians'] feelings more than even mentioning the name of a departed friend."
+Decades later a similar scene was depicted by the explorer R. C. Mayne (right) in his 1862 account: Four Years in BC and Vancouver Island.

 Neighbouring peoples to the Sinixt did not bury their dead in a sitting position, making burial grounds an accurate determinator of territorial boundaries.
 For the Sinixt, who are asking for recognition and reinstatement, such evidence is vital.
 Traditional Sinixt burial grounds were located alongside lakes and rivers and it is a great loss that so many have been destroyed by hydro development.